[BoDD logo]

 Dioscorides (1st Century A.D.) referred to a bitter and biting nature of the plant.
 According to Wren (1975) the fresh juice makes an excellent application for corns and warts, and an infusion of the herb has been used orally in the treatment of jaundice, scrofulous diseases and eczema.
 In traditional Chinese medicine, the dried whole plant (bai qu cai; 白屈菜) is applied externally in the form of an ointment or paste to treat insect bites and infections (Huang 1993).

 The fresh juice - which is bright orange in colour - when applied to the skin, is acrid, irritant and vesicant, and even escharotic (Loudon 1855, Van Hasselt 1862, Oesterlen 1856, US Dispensatory 1884, Cheney cited by White 1887, Piffard 1881).
 According to North (1967) the plant, which is commonly found near old walls and ruins in most parts of England and Wales, can produce dermatitis.
-Hardin and Arena (1974) also refer to dermatitis from the plant in the US and Canada.
+Hardin & Arena (1974) also refer to dermatitis from the plant in the US and Canada.
 The sap of the plant is also irritating to the eye (Hilbert 1916) but was at one time used to treat opacities of the cornea to improve eyesight.

 The plant contains a variety of alkaloids including chelidonine, chelerythrine, and berberine, and also chelidonic acid.
 Chelidonic acid is an acrid irritant which has been used to treat warts.
 Repeated subcutaneous injections for the treatment of an epithelioma of the eyelid produced much reaction and pain after each injection and the lids sloughed and scarred up to the orbital margin (Duke-Elder & MacFaul 1972b).